Bell’s palsy / Ramsay Hunt Syndrome

 In idiopathy facial nerve palsy, a short course of steroid is mainstream management.
-Antiviral medications are also used.
+Antiviral medications are used for Ramsay Hunt syndrome.
 However, the evidence for both methods is controversial.
-Fortunately, many cases make a complete recovery within 6-12 weeks.
-However, there are some patients who suffer chronic facial muscle paralysis.
+Fortunately, many cases make a complete recovery.
+However, there are some patients who suffer chronic facial muscle paralysis and spasm.

-The initial plan is 6 weekly sessions.
+The initial frequency is twice per week for 2 weeks, then weekly for another 2 weeks.
+Many patients have significant improvement then.
 Patients who have less than 6 months of the condition should see significant improvement or even complete recovery.
-In patients who are in the chronic phase, the improvement may happen as late as the 4th treatment.
+In patients who are in the chronic phase, the improvement may happen as late as the 4th week.

 Tolerability and risk